 At the time, speaking against the occupation was the red line that the Jewish community drew to determine who was welcome in the community and who was not.
 Before that, during the first intifada, it was speaking in favor of a two-state solution.
 Now the red line is supporting the Palestinian-led Boycott, Divestment, and Sanctions (BDS) movement.
 The American Jewish community frequently draws red lines, and these lines are forever shifting.
 I knew as I was leaving RRC that I could not work with integrity as a rabbi if I was silent about the occupation, and I crossed that line carefully.
 I am lucky to work at a Reconstructionist congregation whose members believe that imposing red lines prevents us from exploring difficult issues.

 I was content to be part of the Jewish anti-occupation movement at the time.
 The discourse has changed, however, and while the Jewish anti-occupation movement still exists (which is best represented by If Not Now), JVP has transformed itself into a Jewish Palestinian solidarity organization, and J Street has moved more to the center, focusing on a “pro-Israel, pro-peace” platform.

-In exploring why Reconstructionist rabbis would align themselves with the Palestinian solidarity movement, it is helpful to articulate the core differences between JVP and J Street.I use JVP and J Street as shorthand to describe the political differences between the Jewish Palestinian solidarity movement and the “pro-Israel pro-peace” movement.
+In exploring why Reconstructionist rabbis would align themselves with the Palestinian solidarity movement, it is helpful to articulate the core differences between JVP and J Street.[fn]I use JVP and J Street as shorthand to describe the political differences between the Jewish Palestinian solidarity movement and the “pro-Israel pro-peace” movement.
 Clearly, there are differences within each group, as well as some similarities between the organizations.[/fn]